brianngan/brianngan.github.io/_drafts/understated-design.md

 categories: ''

 ---
-I think we all inherit the designs of our time.
+We all inherit the designs of our time.
 For most designers in the here and now, we are, conscious of it or not, complicit in propagating the designs of our time.

-These designs would approximate to the styles of major tech companies (Airbnb, Apple, Slack, Invision, etc.), of major frontend frameworks (Material UI, Bootstrap,
+These designs would approximate to the styles of major tech companies (Airbnb, Apple, Slack, Invision, etc.), of major frontend frameworks (Material UI, Bootstrap, iOS, etc.) and of seasonal UI trends (

 ![](/uploads/image-1.png)![](/uploads/image-3.png)![](/uploads/image-5.png)![](/uploads/image-6.png)![](/uploads/image-7.png)